St Lawrence Ground: History

 The ground was first established in 1847 on farmland owned by the fourth Baron Sondes.
 The land was the site of the St Lawrence Hospital, a leper hospital founded in the mid-12th century, and immediately to the south of the Old Dover Road, which follows the line of the Roman road that ran from Dover to Canterbury.
 A Tudor manor house had been built on the site after the dissolution of the hospital in the mid 16th century and this had been demolished by 1839.
 In the 18th century the house was known as St Lawrence.

 The ground was laid out by Fuller Pilch, a professional cricketer who had been the groundsman at Town Malling and, from 1842, the Beverley Ground in north-east Canterbury.
 Kent County Cricket Club had been formed at the Beverley Ground in 1842 and the St Lawrence Ground was established to be used for their Canterbury Cricket Week in 1847.
-The 1847 Cricket Week saw the first first-class cricket matches held on the ground, with Kent playing England and the Gentlemen of Kent playing the Gentlemen of England.
+The 1847 Cricket Week saw the first important matches played on the ground (it became a first-class venue in 1864), with Kent playing England and the Gentlemen of Kent playing the Gentlemen of England.

-Initially, the St Lawrence ground was used only for the annual Cricket Week, and pasture land for the rest of the each year.
-A St Lawrence Cricket Club was formed in 1864 specifically to use the ground more regularly for cricket and improvements began to be made to the ground in the 1870s after the amalgamation of the East (Beverley) and West (Maidstone) Kent Cricket Clubs, forming the current Kent County Cricket Club.
+Initially, the St Lawrence ground was used for cricket only during the annual Cricket Week, being pasture land for the rest of the each year.
+A St Lawrence Cricket Club was formed in 1864 specifically to use the ground more frequently for cricket.
+Improvements began to be made to the ground in the 1870s after the amalgamation of the East (Beverley) and West (Maidstone) Kent Cricket Clubs, forming the current Kent County Cricket Club.
 The ground was purchased for £4,500 by the county club from the 2nd Earl Sondes in 1896, a purchase partly funded by public subscription, and became Kent's headquarters, although it was only used for county cricket during the Canterbury week until well into the 20th century.

 Prior to the purchase of the ground there were few permanent structures on it, accommodation during Cricket Week being provided in tents.
-The Iron Stand (now named the Les Ames Stand) is the oldest building still on the ground and was built in 1890; this was followed by the Pavilion, which was opened in 1900, and the adjacent Annexe Stand, originally built in 1907.
+The Iron Stand (now named the Les Ames Stand), built in 1890, is the oldest extant building on the ground; this was followed by the Pavilion, which was opened in 1900, and the adjacent Annexe Stand, originally built in 1907.

 Kent versus Lancashire in 1906, by Albert Chevallier Tayler.
 The painting shows the Pavilion as it stood in 1906.